Skip to main content

 Theme and variation

 A Vibrai arrangement is built around a theme extracted from the first section (by position).
 Every other section’s output is derived from that theme, not from scratch — this guarantees coherence across a song.
 Variation operators let you modify the theme per-section without breaking coherence.
-Three operators ship today, applied in fixed order (transposedensitymotif) regardless of the order you write them in YAML:
+Three operators ship today, applied in fixed order (transposedensitymotif) regardless of the order you write them in YAML: Variation is relative to the theme, not cumulative.
+Section 3’s output depends only on the theme + section 3’s own variation block — never on section 2.
+This means you can re-render a single section without affecting any other, and vibrai generate --dry-run can preview individual sections safely.

 Scale overrides follow a Part > Section > Global precedence, resolved field-by-field.
 A Part can override only the root note while inheriting the Section’s scale name.
 This lets a single section set a key for all its parts while one part (say, the arp) plays in a different mode.